VLM-RL/Ocean-R1/README.md

             }
         }
 ```
+Notably, the prompt is:
+`"{Question}\nYou FIRST think about the reasoning process as an internal monologue and then provide the final answer.
+The reasoning process MUST BE enclosed within <think> </think> tags.
+The final answer MUST BE in <answer> </answer> tags."
+`
 ### Customized Reward Function
 We implement customized reward functions in a separate file and specify them using `custom_reward_function.path` and `custom_reward_function.name`.
 Please refer to `./verl/verl/utils/reward_score/custom_reward_fn.py` for more details.